 Day 7 – Seville

-For many who visit Spain, Andalusia is essential, and not least when you’re doing Spain in a week.
+For many who visit Spain (especially for the first time), Andalusia is essential, and not least when you’re doing Spain in a week.

 Seville’s cathedral is one of the region’s biggest draws, and as such it’s one of the first sights you’re going to want to see.